Noise and the HSP: A Common Source of Overstimulation

 In addition, one item on Dr. Aron's sensitivity inventory literally reads, "I am made uncomfortable by loud noises," and a total of six other questions directly or indirectly address the issue of noticing, being bothered by or startled by various sounds... suggesting that noise sensitivity is very much part of the trait.

 Of course, sound sensitivity is not all bad.
 Sometimes it means HSPs are aware of something that could become a problem—from mice trying to get into the attic to a refrigerator compressor on its last legs—before other people and can thus take appropriate action before there's a serious problem.

 HSPs and Noise: Annoying "Organic" and Intermittent Sounds

 There are also a number of more "organic" or intermittent noises that can be a great source of distraction and distress for HSPs.
 Consider these, for example:

 - A neighborhood dog that seems to eternally bark at everything, including its own shadow.
 Of course, this is a noise that probably bugs most people... but it's generally much easier for a non-HSP to "tune it out," after a while.

-- Having upstairs neighbors whose footsteps are clearly audible as they as they walk back and forth-- maybe there are certain board in their floor that squeak.
+- Having upstairs neighbors whose footsteps are clearly audible as they walk back and forth—maybe there are certain boards in their floor that squeak.

 - The sound of leaf blowers and lawn mowers being used nearby—or even in the distance.
 Sometimes a sound you can "barely hear" can be the most annoying.